insilico/OceanWorldsBiosig/README.md

 ## IRMS Data

 This repo contains benchmark ocean world analogue exerimental Isotope Ratio Mass Spec (IRMS) data for biotic and abiotic samples.
 Download directly from this site to use the data.
+The data can be found in two places: `new_results/data` and `paper_results/data`.

 ## Analysis Script